AmosOB/AmosOB/README.md

-👋 My name is Amos Babu, and I'm from Kenya.
-I am a web designer and developer who can manage both the front end and back end of a project effectively.
+🐋 I go by Amos Babu and am from Kenya.
+I can effectively manage both the front end and back end of a project because I am a web developer and designer.
+My main programming tools are the Reactjs library and the Laravel framework.
-I'm interested in continuing my Python studies partly because I appear to appreciate its machine language.
-I really adore building websites, therefore I am constantly learning new frameworks.
+My apparent appreciation for Python's machine language is one of the reasons I wish to continue studying it.
+Because I enjoy making web apps so much, I'm constantly picking up new frameworks.
-I'm now learning Python's machine language, as well as React.js and Django, which are used for web development.
+Right now, I'm learning Python machine language and web development using Django.